- First Name

 - About Me

 Isselhardt’s work focuses on girls’ identity in history, museums, and material culture, both its representation and formation.
-She believes that more inclusive representation in history and historical sites (including museums, historic sites, and memorials) is integral to inspiring, and achieving equality for, girls and women.
+She believes that more inclusive representation at historical sites (including museums, historic sites, and memorials) is integral to inspiring, and achieving equality for, girls and women.
 Through a girl-focused lens, she helps reinterpret historical narratives to become more inclusive of girlhood while providing museums and historic sites with ways to engage younger, more diverse audiences.
 Utilizing lessons from her time with Museum Hack, she encourages direct public participation in the formation and re-formation of girls’ identity in history, culture, and museums.

 - Recent Publications